n14s/mirror-test/README.md

 While not hard or time-consuming to implement in one's daily life and while working well with likes of the [pomodoro technique](https://francescocirillo.com/pages/pomodoro-technique), it can be merely forgotten until the physical consequences are encountered.

+# Goal

+Get reminded in regular time-intervals to rest your eyes, for example every 20 seconds according to the 20-20-20 rule. \

 # Usage

 Simply make the script executable by running \